PCT NATIONAL PHASE ENTRY

 The major requirements and procedure to file a patent application in Saudi Arabia are mentioned below:

-DEADLINE TO FILE PATENT APPLICATION
+DEADLINE TO FILE PATENT APPLICATION IN SAUDI ARABIA

 The designated period for submitting a patent application in Saudi Arabia under the framework of the Patent Cooperation Treaty (PCT) is 30 months from the earliest date of priority.

-LANGUAGE TO FILE NATIONAL PHASE APPLICATION
+LANGUAGE TO FILE PATENT APPLICATION IN SAUDI ARABIA

 There is no provision for late entry into the national phase in Saudi Arabia.
 The established legal framework does not allow for extensions, emphasizing the importance of adhering to prescribed timelines.

-REQUIREMENTS FOR FILING PATENT APPLICATION
+REQUIREMENTS FOR FILING PATENT APPLICATION IN RUSSIA

 The essential documents required for filing a national phase application include: